-Shenna Bellows represents the towns of Chelsea, Farmingdale, Hallowell, Gardiner, Manchester, Monmouth, Pittston, Randolph, Readfield, West Gardiner and Winthrop in the Maine State Senate.
-She owns a small non-profit consulting business.
-In this capacity, she has worked with several non-profits ranging from Sierra Club Maine Chapter to Consumers for Affordable Healthcare to Maine Women’s Lobby on projects including strengthening the fundraising capabilities of staff and strategic planning.
+Shenna proudly represents the towns of Chelsea, Farmingdale, Hallowell, Gardiner, Manchester, Monmouth, Pittston, Randolph, Readfield, West Gardiner and Winthrop in the Maine State Senate.

 Shenna was the 2014 Democratic nominee for United States Senate in Maine.
 She built a strong coalition of support including civil rights and labor organizations and successfully built a $2.4 million organization in just over one year.

 Shenna served on the Coalition for Maine Women and the Maine Choice Coalition.
 She was a founding member of the Maine Immigrants Rights Coalition.
-She served on the Freedom of Information Coalition and was appointed to the statewide Right to Know Advisory Committee by the legislature.
+She served on the Freedom of Information Coalition and Right to Know Advisory Committee.

 Shenna believes that the number one economic issue facing our local communities is rising property taxes.
 Shenna introduced bipartisan legislation to lower property taxes by restoring revenue sharing, which she will continue to fight for in the coming session.
 She worked hard to successfully increase the Homestead Property Tax Exemption for homeowners by 33%, raising the exemption to $20,000 for Maine households.

-As a business owner and nonprofit director, Shenna knows that everyone deserves a fair wage and equal pay for equal work.
-As the ranking Senate Democrat on the Labor, Commerce, Research and Economic Development Committee, Shenna has been a strong voice for small businesses and workers.
+Shenna believes that everyone deserves a fair wage and equal pay for equal work.
+As the Chair of the Labor and Housing Committee, Shenna has been a strong voice for small businesses and workers.
 She has worked across the aisle to streamline business licensing and business regulations as well as create new apprenticeships to bring more young people into the trades.
 Shenna is committed to making sure Maine's economy works for everyone, not just a select few.